We regularly help law firms negotiate advantageous terms from their off-site records storage vendor.

 - Break out service fees

 When the vendor includes a line item, “service fees”, you’re left wondering what all was included.
-By stipulating that these fees are itemized in the contact and the invoice, you know exactly where your money is going and can adjust to save.
+By stipulating that these fees are itemized in the contract and the invoice, you know exactly where your money is going and can adjust to save.

 - Annual compliance reports